Dallas Child Custody Lawyer

 A custody proceeding is a lawsuit.
 It is started by the filing of either a Divorce Petition (if the parties are married) or a Suit Affecting Parent-Child Relationship, also known as a “SAPCR.”

 The filing of either of these lawsuits is very similar to filing a lawsuit in civil court, with the exception you are suing to be designated the custodial parent of a child.
-It’s very important to consult with a custody lawyer if you are faced or will face a child custody proceeding before taking any action.
+It’s very important to consult with a Dallas child custody attorney if you are faced or will face a child custody proceeding before taking any action.

 Child Custody and the Marital Residence – the Kids and the Family Home